 Bring it to the cabin if you’re snowmobiling.
 Take it to a buffet or potluck, or think about it while you’re snug and toasty at home, perhaps in front of the fire, while you’re catching up on movies & *thinking* about shoveling.

 Years ago, I made this with all mayonnaise, now I often sub some Greek yogurt for all or part and maybe a little sour cream for a gorgeous dressing that holds up well.
-The dressing has no sweetness so making it a bit ahead lets the the sweetness of the cherries mingle.
-If you’d like, add a bit of sugar or honey.
+The dressing has little sweetness so making it a bit ahead lets the sweetness of the cherries mingle.

-As for the chicken, left over chicken (or turkey) works very well, here, and this is a great dish to use leftovers for.
+As for the chicken, left over chicken (or turkey) works very well, here.
 If you’re having chicken earlier in the week, cook a couple of extra pieces and save them for this salad.
 If not, a simple roasted or poached chicken is perfect.
+If dried cherries are too pricey (and they can be) consider dried cranberries or craisins.

 Chicken Salad with Dried Cherries & Pecans